stweea/hello-world/README.md

 # hello-world

-A repository for learning python
+I am now learning how to edit the code.

-Hi everyone.
-I am learning how to use Github.
-It is not so bad!
+I have changed the previous text and added new text.
+Pretty cool!